The PinePhone specs, features and design are all tailored towards meeting a super low $149 price point.

 PinePhone Brave Heart Edition

-Intended for enthusiasts and early adopters only, the PinePhone Brave Heart is something of a “first pass” production batch.
-As such the handset does not ship with an OS preinstalled (there are various development builds to try) and will feature a few minor hardware differences to the final run units (mainly related to antennae placement and 2G signal).
+Intended for enthusiasts and early adopters only, the Brave Heart is intended to be a “first pass” production batch.
+The handset does not ship with an OS preinstalled (though there are various development builds to try) and has a few minor hardware differences to the anticipated final units (mainly related to antennae placement and 2G signal).

 Will it be available in the USA?